dotnet/designs/accepted/global-json-updates.md

 Due to the rules above, the following occurs:

 * Due to #2, simply installing a patch on the machine will not update the machine to use the safer version.
-  * The impact of this is mitigated by work we did in .NET Core 3.0 Preview 3 to replace earlier patch versions.
+  * The impact of this is mitigated by work we did in .NET Core 3.0 prerelease version 3 to replace earlier patch versions.
 * Due to #3, users can not guarantee they are pinned to a specific version.

 ## Customer problems to address

-* User wants to install a preview but only use it with a subset of projects.
+* User wants to install a prerelease version but only use it with a subset of projects.
-  * Due to Rule #1, a `global.json` is the only way to opt out of a preview in the common case of the preview being the highest version on the machine.
+  * Due to Rule #1, a `global.json` is the only way to opt out of a prerelease version in the common case of the prerelease version being the highest version on the machine.
-  * The `global.json` the user addss must include a specific version.
+  * The `global.json` the user adds must include a specific version.
   * If no matching SDK version in the feature band (xyz in x.y.z.nn) is found, the command being called fails.
   * Each `global.json` must later be updated to use the new stable SDK.
-  * Due to Rule #2, there is no roll forward from preview to stable if they are both on the machine.
+  * Due to Rule #2, there is no roll forward from prerelease version to stable if they are both on the machine.
     * The impact of this is mitigated by work we did in .NET Core 3.0 Preview 3 to replace earlier patch versions.
 * User wants to always use a specific SDK patch version, and receive an error if it is not on the machine.
   * The user cannot currently do this.